getzola/zola/docs/content/documentation/deployment/cloudflare-pages.md

 5. Enter your project name.
 Keep in mind that if you would like to use the default Pages domain (pages.dev), this will be your website's future URL ("yourprojectname.pages.dev").
 Additionally, select a production branch.
 6. In _Build settings_, select Zola as the _Framework preset_. _Build command_ and _Build output directory_ will be filled automatically.
 7. Toggle _Environment variables_ below and add `ZOLA_VERSION` as _a variable name_.
 Use `0.17.2` or a different Zola version as the _value_.
+8. Open the project _Settings_ tab and navigate to the _Builds & deployments_ sub-tab.
+Scroll down to _Build system version_ and click _Configure Production build system_.
+Change the build system from vrsion 2 to version 1 so that Zola will be installed.
-8. Finally, save and deploy.
+9. Finally, save and deploy.

 Your website is now built and deployed to Cloudflare's network!
 You can add a custom domain or modify settings in the Pages dashboard.